 There are few things more relaxing than a gentle canoe on a glassy lake.
 With no currents to worry about, you can take your time to sit and stare – drinking in the atmosphere and taking a moment of calm.

-You're spoilt for choice with lakes in Snowdonia.
+You're spoilt for choice with lakes in Eryri (Snowdonia).
 On Llyn Padarn, near Llanberis, you can paddle beneath steep cliffs of old slate mines with the pretty little steam trains of the Llanberis Lake Railway puffing along beside you.
-The scenery at Llyn Gwynant, looking up at Snowdon, is spectacular and the lake has a truly magical charm to it.
-And Llyn Tegid (Bala Lake) is one of Wales’ largest natural lakes, popular with windsurfers and paddle boarders too.
-All three locations offer kayak boat hire and instructors too.
+The scenery at Llyn Gwynant, looking up at Yr Wyddfa (Snowdon), is spectacular and the lake has a truly magical charm to it.
+And Llyn Tegid, near Bala, is one of Wales’ largest natural lakes, popular with windsurfers and paddle boarders too.
+All three locations offer kayak hire and instructors too.

 Brecon Beacons, Mid Wales